larytet/mcachego/README.md

 	BenchmarkMapStore-4             	10000000	       144 ns/op	       0 B/op	       0 allocs/op
 	BenchmarkRandomMemoryAccess-4   	50000000	        34.5 ns/op

-In the pprof the map API dominates the CPU consumption

-      flat  flat%   sum%        cum   cum%
-     9.03s 29.61% 29.61%      9.52s 31.21%  runtime.mapaccess1_fast64
-     8.18s 26.82% 56.43%     13.20s 43.28%  runtime.mapassign_fast64
-     5.52s 18.10% 74.52%      5.90s 19.34%  runtime.mapaccess2_fast64

-It gives 5-10M cache operations/s on a single core.
-Round trip allocation from a pool-store in cache-evict from cache-free to the pool requires 350ns.
+This implementation allows 5-10M cache operations/s on a single core.
+Round trip "allocation from a pool - store in cache - evict from cache - free to the pool" requires 350ns.
 A single core system theoretical peak is ~3M events/s.
 With packet size 64 bytes this code is expected to handle 100Mb/s line.

-## Usage

-The Cache API is a thin wrapper around Go map[int32]int32 and an expiration queue.
+The cache API is a thin wrapper around Go map[int32]int32 and an expiration queue.
 The key is a string and data is unsafe.Pointer.
 See TestAddCustomType() for usage.

 ## ToDo